smart-edge-open/ido-specs/doc/reference-architectures/openness_sdwan.md

 The resource consumption of CPU and memory was measured.

-To  measure the CPU and memory resource consumption by the K8s cluster a “kubctl top pod -A” command was used both on the Edge node and the Hub.
+To measure the CPU and memory resource consumption of the Kubernetes cluster, the “kubctl top pod -A” command was invoked both on the Edge node and the Edge Hub.

-The resource consumption was measure twice:
+The resource consumption was measured twice:

-  - when no IPerf traffic was transferred through it
+  - With no IPerf traffic;

-  - when IPerf traffic was being sent from Edge2-UE to Edge1-UE
+  - With IPerf traffic  from Edge2-UE to Edge1-UE.

-To measure total memory usage command “free -h” was used.
+To measure total memory usage, the command “free -h” was used.

 ### Results